 Coastal Lawyers are central coast family lawyers.
 We offer representation in all areas of family law including divorce, parenting property and maintenance.

 Kristal was admitted as a lawyer in 2011.
 A former prosecutor, she has a Diploma in Law.
 A Graduate Certificate in Criminal Practice and is currently completing her Masters in Family Law (2022).

-Kristal is a member of the Legal Aid Panels for criminal law and family law.
+Kristal is a member of the Legal Aid Panels for criminal law and family law and domestic violence.

 Fun Fact: Kristal loves all things mindfulness, meditation and "wu wu".

 DISLAIMER (BECAUSE WOULD WE EVEN BE LAWYERS WITHOUT ONE):